 West Virginia Highlands Conservancy promotes, encourages, and works for the conservation and appreciation of the natural resources of West Virginia and the Nation, and especially of the Highlands Region of West Virginia, for the cultural, social, educational, physical, health, spiritual, and economic benefit of present and future generations of West Virginians and Americans.

 National and Regional

-Appalachian Voices is an award-winning, environmental non-profit committed to protecting the land, air and water of the central and southern Appalachian region, focusing on reducing coal’s impact on the region and advancing our vision for a cleaner energy future.
-Email Appalachian Voices at firstname.lastname@example.org or call the office at (828) 262-1500.
+Appalachian Voices is an environmental non-profit committed to protecting the land, air and water of the central and southern Appalachian region, focusing on reducing coal’s impact on the region and advancing our vision for a cleaner energy future.
+Based in North Carolina, Appalachian Voices works throughout the Appalachian Region.
+Email Appalachian Voices at firstname.lastname@example.org or call the office at 828-262-1500.

 Heartwood is a regional network that protects forests and supports community activism in the eastern United States through education, advocacy, and citizen empowerment.
 Email the Heartwood Alliance at firstname.lastname@example.org.

 Sierra Club Environmental Justice supports the work of coalfield activists in their struggles against the irresponsible practices of the mining industry.
 You can contact SCEJ by emailing email@example.com or by calling 304-389-8822.